karakun/openwebstart-page/technical-details.md

 The included App Manager will manage all JNLP-based application that <span class="text-highlight">Open<span>WebStart</span></span> has downloaded and started.
 The App Manager checks regularly whether updates are available for its managed applications, and downloads updates automatically.

 ### Can I manage JDK/JRE versions?
-One feature that has always been missing from Oracle Web Start was JVM (Java Virtual Machine) version management.
-Up to now, when deploying a JNLP-based application, a developer had no way of defining the Java version to run the application.

 <span class="text-highlight">Open<span>WebStart</span></span> from Karakun will provide an integrated JVM Manager.
 The JVM Manager downloads Java versions from a dedicated server, and manages versions internally.
 With <span class="text-highlight">Open<span>WebStart</span></span>, it will be easy for developers to specify the Java version to run JNLP-based applications.